rajatdiptabiswas/verticalc/README.md

 # VertiCalc
-A beautiful calculator web app made with JavaScript, JQuery, HTML and CSS.
+A beautiful calculator web app made with JavaScript, JQuery, HTML, and CSS.

 *A demo of the web app can be accessed by clicking [here](https://rajatdiptabiswas.github.io/verticalc).*